Rishiofficial432-432/lexus/now.md

 ## 6. Data & Privacy Management Workflow

-Lexus gives you full control over your data.
+LEXUS gives you full control over your data.

 -   **The Backup Flow:** At any time, you can go to the Dashboard, navigate to **Settings**, and click **"Export All Data"**.
 This will download a single, human-readable JSON file to your computer containing everything—all your notes, tasks, habits, settings, etc.

--   **The Restore Flow:** If you get a new computer, you can open Lexus, go to Settings, click **"Import Data,"** and select your backup file.
+-   **The Restore Flow:** If you get a new computer, you can open LEXUS, go to Settings, click **"Import Data,"** and select your backup file.
 The application will reload, and your entire workspace will be restored exactly as you left it.
 -   **Wiping Data:** In the "Danger Zone" of the settings, you can choose to wipe all local data, securely deleting everything from your browser.